 Our goal is to deliver textile climate- and environmental solutions which fulfill our customers’ requirements and demands.
-By working close to the customers and by being innovative and flexible can we provide solutions that meet their expectations.
+By working close to the customers and by being flexible and innovative, we can provide solutions that meet their expectations.

-We achieve the right quality when we work according to our operational system which describes our critical business processes which we strive to constantly improve in order to increase customer satisfaction.
-The management sets annual quality targets and gives prerequisites for these to be met.
-Our management systems describe how we follow-up the results and take corrective actions.
+We achieve the right quality when we work according to our operational system which describes our critical business processes that we strive to constantly improve in order to continue exceptional customer satisfaction.
+The management sets annual quality targets and gives prerequisites for these objectives to be met.
+Our management systems describe how we follow-up with the results and take corrective actions.
 All employees should have a good knowledge about and should be able to use our operational system.
-Quality is everyone’s responsibility.
+Afterall, quality is everyone's responsibility.

 Water treatment, waste, transport, and packaging

 We have our own water supply from the river Viskan.
 It is, therefore, important to us that we pay close attention to the debate relating to our lakes and waterways.
 We are a member of the Viskan Water Conservation Association.
 We also need to control emissions and we do this by measuring the pH of our equalization tanks.
 This is where, in line with our operating license, we measure various levels, including the concentration of various metals such as zinc and copper.
 Our operating license and the debate about the environment govern the parameters that we measure.
 We also control emissions from our production processes to the air.